Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Abstract

 \section{Abstract}

 We have been developing human-sized biped robots based on passive dynamic mechanisms.
 In human locomotion, the muscles activate at the same rate relative to the gait cycle during running.
-To achieve adaptive running for robots, such characteristics should be reproduced to yield the desired effect, In this study, we designed a central pattern generator (CPG) involving fast and slow adaptation to achieve human-like running using a simple spring-mass model and our developed bipedal robot, which is equipped with actuators that imitate the human musculoskeletal system, Our results demonstrate that fast and slow adaptations can reproduce human-like running with a constant rate of muscle firing relative to the gait cycle.
-Furthermore, the results suggest that the CPG contributes to the adjustment of the muscle activation timing in human running.
+To achieve adaptive running for robots, such characteristics should be reproduced to yield the desired effect, In this study, we designed a central pattern generator (CPG) involving fast and slow adaptation to achieve human-like running using a simple spring-mass model and our developed bipedal robot, which is equipped with actuators that imitate the human musculoskeletal system.
+Our results demonstrate that the CPG-based controller with fast and slow adaptations, and a adjustable actuator control timing can reproduce human-like running.
+The results suggest that the CPG contributes to the adjustment of the muscle activation timing in human running.